jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Hyperparameter tuning

-Because the model is such a black box to us in real life problems, the hyperparameter tuning is usually a try and error.
+Because we know very little in our model for real life problems, the hyperparameter tuning is usually a try and error process.
 Some parameters are dependent on each other and cannot tune separately.
-Sometimes the relationship is subtle.
+Sometimes those relationship is subtle.
 For example, the regularization rate changes the shape of the cost function.
 Therefore it impacts how we tune the learning rate.
-We can create a mesh of values to be used for tuning.
-For example, with learning rates of (1e-1, 1e-2, … 1e-8) and regularization of (1e-3, 1e-4, ..
-1e-6), we have a potential of 8x4 combinations to test ( (1e-1, 1e-3), (1e-1, 1e-3), …, (1e-8, 1e-5), (1e-8, 1e-6) ).
+We can create a mesh of values to tune both parameters together.
+For example, with learning rates of 1e-1, 1e-2, … and 1e-8 and regularization rate of 1e-3, 1e-4, ... and 1e-6, we have a potential of 8x4 combinations to test (1e-1, 1e-3), (1e-1, 1e-3), …, (1e-8, 1e-5) and (1e-8, 1e-6) ).
 We may not want to use an exactly rectangular shape of a mesh.
 For example, we may want to slight deviations at each mesh point with the hope that some irregularity may help us to explore more information.

 <div class="imgcap">
 <img src="/assets/dl/mesh.png" style="border:none;width:60%">